letsencrypt/hashicorp-lessons/README.md

 # Workshop 4: Hello Load Balancing
 In this workshop we're going to be using Traefik, an open-source edge-router written in Go with fantastic Consul integration.
-So please ensure that you've got version 2.5.x installed and in your path.
+So, please ensure that you've got version 2.5.x installed and in your path.

+🚧 Under Construction 🚧